kiart-tantasi/note-app-nodejs-react/README.md

 - Prepare env file for both frontend and backend folder

-- Build frontend by command `npm run build` and put build folder in backend folder
+- Build frontend by command `npm run build` and put generated build folder in backend folder

-- Put file app.service at /etc/systemd/system/
+- Put file `app.service at` `/etc/systemd/system/`

 - Run `sudo systemctl start app.service` (you can change `start` to `stop`, `restart`, and `status`)

+- Put `certificate.pem` and `private_key.pem` at `/etc/ssl`.
+You can generate both of them from Cloudflare

+- Copy `nginxec2debian.conf` and Paste at `/etc/nginx/nginx.conf`

+- Run `sudo systemctl start nginx` to start app at port 443